eclipsevortex/SubVortex/scripts/subtensor/README.md

 # Uninstallation

+> Note: Before starting, be sure you are in the `SubVortex` directory

 ## As process <a id="uninstallation-as-process"></a>

 To uninstall a local subtensor, you can stop (and delete) it if running

 ```
 pm2 stop subtensor && pm2 delete subtensor
 ```

 Then, you can run

 ```
 ./scripts/subtensor/process/subtensor_process_teardown.sh
 ```